Molotov (band)

 Molotov is a Mexican rock band formed in Mexico City in 1995.
-Their lyrics, which are rapped and sung by all members of the group, feature a mixture of Spanish and English.
-The band members also switch instruments and roles depending on what song they are performing.
-Most of the group's songs are best known for their content of political satire and social criticism towards the Mexican government and society, which led them to be a subject of censorship at the beginning of their career.
-Molotov are one of the best-selling Latin bands of all-time, having sold more than four million copies of their albums worldwide.
-Although some media outlets describe them as one of the most irreverent in their genre, they are still considered one of the best in contemporary rock en español.
+Their lyrics, which are rapped and sung by all of their members, feature a mixture of Spanish and English.
+The band members switch instruments and roles depending on which song they are performing.
+Their lyrics are known for political satire and social criticism towards the Mexican government and society, which led them to be censored at the beginning of their career.
+Molotov are one of the best-selling Latin bands of all time, having sold more than four million copies of their albums worldwide.
+Described as one of the most irreverent Mexican rock bands, they are considered one of the best in contemporary rock en español.

 History

 The band began in 1995 when two friends, Tito Fuentes (guitar) and Micky "Chicho" Huidobro (bass), started playing together.
-Javier de la "J" Cueva and Iván Jared "La Quesadillera" Moreno joined them in September of that year, becoming the first line up for the band.
+Javier “J” de la Cueva and Iván Jared "La Quesadillera" Moreno joined them in September of that year, becoming the first line up for the band.
 Moreno would eventually leave and be replaced by Randy Ebright, the only American member of the band, in October 1995.
 In February 1996, de la Cueva would also leave.
 He was replaced by Paco Ayala, establishing the four-member lineup that has remained consistent over the years.

 Throughout 1996, the band played in many underground locations in Mexico City and began to gain a small group of fans.
 More success came when they opened for Héroes del Silencio in Monterrey and later for La Lupita in Puebla.
 During a concert at which they opened for Illya Kuryaki and The Valderramas, talent scouts from Universal Music Latin Entertainment offered them a record deal.
 It was a difficult period, with the band having to sell cassettes during their concerts while they prepared their debut album.

 In July 1997, they released their debut album ¿Dónde Jugarán las Niñas?
 The album took its name partly from Maná's album ¿Dónde Jugarán los Niños?
-This generated controversy, with stores refusing to sell it because of its lyrics and cover.
-Molotov went out to the street to sell their discs as a form of protest.
+The album generated controversy because of its lyrics and cover, with stores refusing to sell it.
+Molotov went out to the street to sell their album as a form of protest.
 In 1998, they participated with the song "Payaso" in the album Volcán: Tributo a José José a tribute to legendary singer José José.